LibreQoE/LibreQoS/README.md

 * Experimental support for CAKE (Common Applications Kept Enhanced)
 * TC filters divided into groups with hashing filters to significantly increase efficiency and minimize RAM usage

+## Known limitations
+* Linux TC filters are apparently not cleared from memory after being removed/disassociated with qdiscs.
+This leads to gradual increased memory use.
+One solution is to reboot, but I would prefer a better solution.
+Please contact me if you know of a way to clear tc filters' memory usage without a reboot.

 ## How to use
 * Add linux interface bridge br0 to the two dedicated interfaces
     * For example on Ubuntu Server 20.04 which uses NetPlan, you would add the following to the .yaml file in /etc/netplan/